Visit Tahiti – Downtown Papeete

 Visit Tahiti – Papeete and the Cruise Ship Terminal

 For those with luggage, a taxi cab or an airport / Papeete shuttle are the best alternatives to reach downtown Papeete and the cruise terminal.
-Cabs are fairly expensive.
-In 2015 the entry price was $10 US before the mileage charge even started.
+Cabs are fairly expensive with a high entry price before the mileage charge even starts.
 Car rentals are easy to obtain.
 Tahiti is like two circular islands joined together.
 Tahiti Nui is the larger section and Papeete is located on it.
 A paved coastal road circles completely around it.
 The Circle Island Tour covers 72 miles (114 km).

 Waiting for that Late Night Flight